omertarikcicek/dbs-outcomes-logistic-regression/README.md

 Postoperative complication (binary outcome)

+Analyses performed:

-Logistic regression was performed to assess predictors of complications.
+Logistic regression to assess predictors of complications

-Odds ratios (OR) with 95% Wald confidence intervals were calculated.
+Calculation of odds ratios (OR) with 95% Wald confidence intervals

-Key Findings (Simulated Data)

-Increasing age showed a trend toward higher complication risk.

-Longer disease duration showed moderate association with complications.

-DBS target (STN vs GPi) showed no statistically strong effect in this simulation.
+Model performance evaluation using ROC/AUC

+Multicollinearity check (VIF)

+10-fold cross-validation

+Binned calibration plot

+Automated clinical interpretation

-Tools Used
+Tools and Packages:

-R
+R (version ≥ 4.5.2)

 ggplot2

 broom

-Logistic regression (glm, binomial family)
+car

+caret

+pROC

+dplyr

+Key Findings (Simulated Data)

+Age: Slight trend toward higher complication risk (OR 1.04 per year, 95% CI 0.98–1.11, p = 0.17)

+Disease duration: Slight inverse association (OR 0.90, 95% CI 0.78–1.04, p = 0.16)

+DBS target (STN vs GPi): No statistically meaningful effect (OR 0.74, 95% CI 0.26–2.10, p = 0.57)

+Note: This is simulated data; results are for methodological demonstration purposes only.

 Reproducibility

 All analyses can be reproduced by running analysis.R.
-The simulated dataset and exported figures are included.
+The simulated dataset (dbs_simulated_data.csv) and exported figures are included in the project folder.

 Interpretation of Results

-In this simulated dataset, increasing age showed a modest increase in complication odds (OR 1.04 per year, 95% CI 0.98–1.11, p = 0.17).
-Disease duration demonstrated a slight inverse association (OR 0.90, 95% CI 0.78–1.04, p = 0.16).
-DBS target (STN vs GPi) showed no statistically meaningful association with complications (OR 0.74, 95% CI 0.26–2.10, p = 0.57).

-As this is simulated data, results are for methodological demonstration purposes only.
+Odds ratios >1 indicate increased risk; <1 indicate reduced risk.

+Automated interpretation provides clinical-style outputs for each predictor with statistical significance labeling.

+This workflow demonstrates a full R-based logistic regression pipeline for clinical research simulation.